-Most of us have seen at least ten or twenty logos of different companies.
+Most of us have seen at least ten or twenty logos from different companies.
 Logos are images consisting of graphic and text parts.
 The logo of any kind of company has to look great both printed and published online, so it is most

 often recommended to use a transparent background instead of a color.
 In this article, we’ll tell why.